EsistenzaFasulla/Simple-Blacklist-Telegram-Bot/README.md

 Hi!

-The utility of this group is to blacklist toxic people from ur group/groups.
+The utility of this bot is to blacklist toxic people from ur group/groups.

 When a person blacklisted will join in your group, will be banned for 1 week. (i have set 1 week if u unblock him, else permamently banned.)